-All reasonable attempts shall be made to identify the rightful owner of found property or evidence not needed for an investigation.
+All reasonable attempts shall be made to identify the rightf ul owner of found property or evide nce not needed for an investigation.
 Proof of ownership may be required.

 Release of property shall be made upon receipt of an authorized release form, listing the name and address of the person to whom the property is to be released.
-The release authorization shall be signed by the authorizing supervisor or detective and must conform to the items listed on the property form or must specify the specific item(s) to be released.
+The rele ase authorization shall be signed by the authorizing supervisor or detect ive and must conform to the item's listed on the property form or must specify the specific item(s) to be released.
 Release of all property shall be documented on the property form.

-With the exception of firearms and other property specifically regulated by statute, found property and property held for safekeeping shall be held for a minimum of 90 days.
-During such period, property personnel shall attempt to contact the rightful owner by telephone and/or mail when sufficient identifying information is available.
-Property not held for any other purpose and not claimed within 90 days after notification (or receipt, if notification is not feasible) may be auctioned to the highest bidder at a properly published public auction.
-If such property is not sold at auction or otherwise lawfully claimed, it may thereafter be destroyed (Civil Code § 2080.6).
-The final disposition of all such property shall be fully documented in related reports.
+With the exception of firearms and other proper ty specifically regulated by statute, found property shall be held for a mini mum of 90 days.
+During such period, property personnel shall attempt to contact the rightful ow ner by telephone and/ or mail when sufficien t indentifying information is available.
+Property not held for any other purpose, except for safekeeping, and not claimed within 90 days after notification (or receipt, if notification is not feasible) may be auctioned to the highest bidder at a property published public auction.
+If such property is not s old at auction or otherwise lawfully claimed, it may thereafter be destroyed (C ivic Code § 2080.6).
+The final disposit ion of all such property shall be fully documented in related reports.